martindocs-javascript/ecommerce-product-page/README.md

 # E-commerce product page, Solution

-This is a solution to the [E-commerce product page on Frontend Mentor](https://www.frontendmentor.io/challenges/ecommerce-product-page-UPsZ9MJp6/hub/ecommerce-product-page-BJbl3X6f9).
+Welcome to the E-commerce Product Page designed for an engaging shopping experience.
+This project offers a comprehensive solution to the challenge, ensuring seamless navigation and dynamic features.

 ## Features
 - Add items to the cart